Novy God: History

 Even after the dissolution of the Soviet Union and the reinstatement of religious holidays, Novy God has remained a popular celebration in modern Russia, and among Soviet expats living in other countries.
-The Little Blue Light New Year's Eve special was revived in 1997, and Ded Moroz has continued to be emphasised in an effort to prevent the encroachment of Santa Claus; a residence in the town of Veliky Ustyug is promoted as his "home", children are encouraged to write letters to him, and GLONASS has promoted a Ded Moroz "tracker" on New Year's Eve similar to the NORAD Tracks Santa campaign.
+Following the success of Channel One's Old Songs about the Main Thing project, the Little Blue Light New Year's Eve special was revived in 1997.
+By contrast, Novy God was largely displaced by Christmas in Ukraine after dissolution, and its last vestiges began to be increasingly demonized amid conflicts between the nation and Russia.